2016 Women's Challenge Cup: Final

 The final took place on 31 July at Provident Stadium in Bradford.
 Thatto Heath were reigning champions having won the cup in 2013, 2014 and 2015.
 It was a first Challenge Cup Final appearance for Leigh Miners Rangers who had won the Plate final at the 2015 Grand Finals day.
 The score was Leigh Miners Rangers 6–62 Thatto Heath.
+Tara-Jane Stanley scored four tries and kicked seven goals to set a record as the highest scoring player in the Women's Challenge Cup final with 30 points.

 Challenge Shield

 The Challenge Shield was competed for by the teams that lost in the first round of the cup and additional teams from the Merit League.

 Shield Round One

 The first round took place on 12 June: